suni639/payment_fraud_using_FL/README.md

 # payment_fraud_using_FL
-This project demonstrates the implementation of a decentralized federated learning model for fraud detection.
+This project aims to demonstrate the implementation of a decentralized federated learning model for fraud detection.
 The dataset is split across 20 clients, each of which trains a local model on their data.
 The models are then aggregated in a decentralized manner to form a global model.

 ## NOTE:
-I'm encountering issues due to memory allocation failures.
-I'll likely have to simplify the models to get a reasonable and more manageable output.
+When executing main.py I encoutered several issues, mainly due to memory allocation failures.
+To rectify and successfully execute the federated learning project using neural networks, the model will need to be simplified.
+This can be carried out by a combination of:
+- reducing the number of neurons and layers
+- using smaller batch sizes to reduce memory and compute load
+- limiting the number of epochs thereby reducing training time
+- using lighter weight frameworks, such as TensorFlow Lite
+- training of the subset of the dataset as the original is quite large (over 6M rows)

+As the aim of the project was to gain a better understanding of the mechanics behind federated learning, I will simplify the node models to use **Logistic Regression** instead of **neural networks**.

 ## Project Structure